gitandy/PyADIF-File/README.md

 The library also supports ADX import/export as compatible as possible to the ADI part.
 Though it will differ in handling application and user definitions.
 It relys on the [ADX schemas](https://adif.org/314/ADIF_314.htm#ADX_Schemas) from adif.org.
+For the ADX import there is no validation by default to be able to read fast.

 Installation
 ------------